-The headteacher / DSL is responsible for:
+The DSL will be responsible for:

-- Being a point of contact for all staff when they have safeguarding concerns, whether serious or low-level. - Assessing whether safeguarding concerns about staff members meet the threshold for being termed an allegation, or whether they are low-level concerns. - Implementing this policy, and all related policies, throughout the school, and ensuring that staff adhere to it at all times. - Following all procedures outlined in this policy for acting upon low-level concerns. - Safeguarding pupils' wellbeing and maintaining public trust in the teaching profession. - Ensuring that all staff have undertaken safeguarding training. - Ensuring that all staff have an ongoing awareness of low-level concerns and reporting procedures. - Liaising with staff members, the governing board and all relevant agencies to act upon concerns, where necessary. - Keeping detailed, accurate and secure records of all low-level concerns and any actions taken.
+- Being a point of contact for all staff when they have safeguarding concerns, whether serious or low-level. - Assessing whether safeguarding concerns about staff members meet the threshold for being termed an allegation, or whether they are low-level concerns. - Following all procedures outlined in this policy for acting upon low-level concerns. - Liaising with the Executive Headteacher and Head of School, staff members, the governing board and all relevant agencies to act upon concerns, where necessary. - Keeping detailed, accurate and secure records of all low-level concerns and keeping records of decisions made regarding safeguarding concerns, including the rationale for those decisions.

-Staff in school are responsible for:
+Staff will be responsible for:

-- Adhering to all the relevant policies and procedures, including acting within the Staff Code of Conduct at all times. - Interacting with pupils in a way that is respectful and appropriate for their level of authority and has due regard to the power imbalance between pupils and staff members. - Understanding the importance of reporting low-level safeguarding concerns. - Reporting any and all safeguarding concerns they may have about pupils immediately. - Reporting any and all safeguarding concerns they may have about the behaviour of a member of staff immediately.
+Adhering to all the relevant policies and procedures, including acting within the Staff Code of Conduct at all times.

+- Interacting with pupils in a way that is respectful and appropriate for their level of authority and has due regard to the power imbalance between pupils and staff members. - Understanding the importance of reporting low-level safeguarding concerns. - Reporting any and all safeguarding concerns they may have about pupils immediately. - Reporting any and all safeguarding concerns they may have about the behaviour of a member of staff immediately.

-4. Prevention amongst staff
+3. Prevention amongst staff